mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 Enter word #1:
 ```

-Here MMGen prompts you interactively for each word of the seed phrase, checking
+Here the script will prompt you interactively for each word of the seed phrase,
-it for validity and reprompting if necessary.
-The words are not displayed on
+checking it for validity and reprompting if necessary.
+The words are not
-the screen.
+displayed on the screen.

 As a safeguard against over-the-shoulder, Tempest and other side-channel
-attacks, MMGen never outputs secret data to the screen, unless you ask it to
+attacks, MMGen Wallet never outputs secret data to the screen, unless you
-with the `--stdout` or `-S` option.
-When using this option, you’ll still be
+explicitly ask it to with the `--stdout` or `-S` option.
+And even with this
-prompted before the secret data is actually displayed.
-This safety prompt is
+option in effect, you’ll still be prompted before the secret data is actually
-overridden by the `--quiet` option, however, so you must always think twice
+displayed.
+This guard prompt is overridden by the `--quiet` option, however,
-before using `--stdout`.
+always think twice before using `--stdout` together with `--quiet`.

-The output of any MMGen command may be written to a directory of your choice
+Files produced by MMGen Wallet’s commands may be written to a directory of your
-using the `--outdir` or `-d` option.
-For example, on a Linux system you can use
+choice using the `--outdir` or `-d` option.
+For example, on a Linux system you
-`--outdir=/dev/shm` to write keys and seeds to volatile memory instead of disk,
+can use `--outdir=/dev/shm` to write keys and seeds to volatile memory instead
-ensuring that no trace of your secret data remains once your computer’s been
+of disk, ensuring that no trace of your secret data remains once your computer’s
-powered down.
+been powered down.

 #### <a id="a_dr">Die roll wallet generation</a>

 Interactive dieroll wallet generation works just like the interactive mnemonic
-input described in the preceding section.
-To generate a new dieroll wallet,
+seed phrase input described in the preceding section.
+To generate a new dieroll
-type:
+wallet, type:

 ```text
 $ mmgen-walletconv -i dieroll